IBM/packer-plugin-ibmcloud/developer/README.md

    SL_API_KEY=###....###
    ```

-   Or create a file `variables.pkrvars.hcl` with the following content.
+   Also, create a file `variables.pkrvars.hcl` with the following content.
    ```
    SUBNET_ID = ""
    REGION = ""